RIPAGlobal/scimitar/README.md

 ## Heritage

-Scimitar borrow heavily - to the point of cut-and-paste - from:
+Scimitar borrows heavily - to the point of cut-and-paste - from:

 * [ScimEngine](https://github.com/Cisco-AMP/scim_engine) for the Rails controllers and resource-agnostic subclassing approach that makes supporting User and/or Group, along with custom resource types if you need them, quite easy.
 * [ScimRails](https://github.com/lessonly/scim_rails) for the bearer token support, 'index' actions and filter support.
+* [SCIM Query Filter Parser](https://github.com/ingydotnet/scim-query-filter-parser-rb) for advanced filter handling.

 All three are provided under the MIT license.
 Scimitar is too.